epsylon3/odbgscript/doc/ReadMe.txt

 1.64 (SVN)
 +!
 Added ability to call ODBGScript command(s) from OllyDbg Conditional Log Breakpoints +!
 Added CALL command to call Labels (use RET to return)
++ Added FINDCALLS command to find (and filter) intermodular calls.
 + Added GBPM command to get last memory breakpoint address, beta function affected on GBPR call
 + Script keeps breakpoints on reload if bp script lines were not modified.
 + Edit script line (to do temporary fix, not saved on disk)
++ Added GREF alone (to get lines count in reference window)

 1.63 (29 May 2007)
 + Added MEMCPY function, and optimized MOV [dst],[src],size